-Each field in a Sign document is related to a role that corresponds to a specific person.
-When a document is being signed, the person assigned to the role needs to fill in their assigned fields and sign it.
+Each field in a Sign document is related to a role corresponding to a specific person.
+When a document is being signed, the person assigned to the role must fill in their assigned fields and sign it.

 Roles are available by going to.

 It is possible to update existing roles or to create new roles by clicking on New.
 Choose a Role Name, add an Extra Authentication Step to confirm the identity of the signing person, and if the document can be reassigned to another contact, select Change Authorized for the role.
 A Color can also be chosen for the role.
 This color can help understand which roles are responsible for which field when configuring a template.